-For more information on educational privacy rights, FERPA and receiving parent access (student granted access to parents/guardians to view grades, class schedules, account balances, and unofficial transcripts using the University's Testudo Web site), please visit the Office of Parent and Family Affairs website.
+For more information on educational privacy rights, FERPA and receiving parent access (student granted access to parents/guardians to view grades, class schedules, account balances, and unofficial transcripts using the University's Testudo Web site), please visit the Office of the Registrar website.

 - Q: Can I join my student when they complete their academic advising?

 - A: Unfortunately, no. Please read the section entilted "FERPA" for more information about confidentiality of student information.

 - Q: Is this program required?

 - A: This program is optional for family members.